Stuycs-K/project03-final-9-cheni-lint/DEVLOG.md

 in class: fixed makefile linking, check the errors and added all the import back (1hr) at home: strsep is giving me a segfault and I cant figure out why (3hr)

+### 2024-01-12 - terminal
+in class: fix all the import stuffs now its not throwing me a thousand errors anymore (1hr) at home: made terminal look better and fix the comunication sen message logic (3hr)

+### 2024-01-13 - laptop broke

+### 2024-01-14 - laptop broke

+### 2024-01-15 - touch up
+add signals and check up with ivan on progress and tested mkdir and other commands and tested that it can connect across different machines

 ## Ivan

 ### 2024-01-02 - Brief description